janahabibi/Audio-Player-Backend/README.md

 # Java Audio System

 This Java work provides a user-friendly audio system where users can manage playlists, view song details, and even print song lyrics, with many more other features.
-It is built using object-oriented programming principles with comprehensive error handling and unit tests.
+It is built using object-oriented programming principles with comprehensive error handling, unit tests, classes, and inheritance.

 ## Features